hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/handle.rst

 In order to evaluate this, the current channel state `cur` given as `channel.State` and the proposed new state `next` given as `client.ChannelUpdate` come as arguments.
 For accepting or rejecting the proposed update `client.UpdateResponder` `r` is given.

-We will accept every update that increases our balance in our example.
+In our example, we will accept every update that increases our balance.
 Therefore, we perform the following steps:

 #.
 Check if the type of asset is still the asset from the state before by calling `channel.AssetsAssertEqual()`.
 #.
 Fetch our balance from the current state `cur` and our balance in the next state `next` via  `Allocation.Balance()`.